csmir/CSF.NET/docs/Quick-Guide.md

     });
 ```

 The `ConfigureCommands` method exposes a configuration delegate for us to use.
-In order to handle the result of commands, we will make sure results are handled the way we want them to:
+With this delegate, we are free to configure some of the essential options to receive and bring in information about registration and execution of commands.

+If the command failed in any way, an `ICommandResult` brought forward by the execution will cover where it went wrong and contain the exception that occurred.
+Here, it is simplest to see if it failed, and then throw the exception if it did.
+For this to be handled the way we expect it to, we need to configure it:

 ```cs
     ...